Maryland Route 88: Route description

-MD 88 begins at an intersection with MD 30 Business (Main Street) in the town of Hampstead.
+MD 88 begins at an intersection with MD 30 Business (Main Street) in the town of Hampstead in Carroll County.
 The state highway heads east as two-lane undivided Lower Beckleysville Road to a roundabout at the east town limit.
 Lower Beckleysville Road continues northeast as a county highway that becomes Mount Carmel Road in Baltimore County and leads to MD 137.
 The northwest leg of the roundabout is MD 833 (Old Blackrock Road), the old alignment of MD 88 that heads back toward the center of Hampstead.
 MD 88 continues southeast as Black Rock Road and enters Baltimore County.
 The state highway passes through farmland on top of a ridge until the highway curves east and descends into the valley of Indian Run.
 MD 88 crosses the stream just before reaching its eastern terminus at MD 25 (Falls Road) north of the village of Butler.

 MD 88 is a part of the National Highway System as a principal arterial from MD 30 Business east to MD 833 in Hampstead.